bismuthfoundation/Bismuth-A.P.P./README.md

 Bismuth native token support, Alias registration, Dragginator, Autogame... all are live examples of Abstract protocols.

 We call them "Abstract" protocols, because all depends on how the data is interpreted, who is considered as the source of trusted data provider, and these protocols could as well run on any chain that supports some arbitrary data field.

+Whereas ERC standards are defined by smart contract interfaces, Abstract protocols are defined by abstract transactions and their meaning.
+The protocols are completely implementation agnostic.

 ## Abstract Protocol Proposals